 There will come a time when you must discuss your performance with your boss.
 Keep that in mind and start to prepare well in advance.
 Keep track of what you have accomplished, including any projects you have led, any personal goals you set and achieved—it is easier to build your argument for upward mobility when you have supporting evidence.
 Start working on it early.

 Sometimes, management will notice high-performers and make a point to promote them.
 But often, it is the people who advocate for themselves who are given more responsibility.
-While all people should self-advocate, female tax professionals should make it a point to do so.
+While all people should self-advocate, a female tax professional should make it a point to do so.
 Research shows that women ask for less during salary negotiations.
 Buck this trend and recognize your value.